szquchen/MLP-VPT2/README.md

 (1A) MLPs written in Fortran: Get the QFF using analytical gradients (folder step1_fortran)

+a.
 Modify the template pes_shell_template.f90 and rename it to pes_shell.f90.
 The three key subroutines/functions need to be implemented are pes_init(), pot(x), and gradient(x).
 An example for a PIP potential of aspirin is given.
 Then compile the program  using the Makefile (with necessary modifications).

 Warning: the aspirin example may take ~1 hour to compile.

-    - Run the executable
+b.
+Run the executable
          ./vpt2.x {INPUT_FILE}

          For the aspirin example